 Before you head to your appointment, you should eat a healthy meal (stay away from too many fats) and drink two extra glassfuls of water.
 Donating can leave you more susceptible to dehydration.

 Right after your donation, you may feel a bit dizzy.
 Make sure to eat some food, drink plenty of water, and relax for a bit.
-Most donation centers will offer donuts, cookies, juice, water, and other treats to help you re-energize.
+Most donation centers will offer doughnuts, cookies, juice, water, and other treats to help you re-energize.
 Leave your bandage on for at least four or five hours after your blood draw.
 If your arm is a bit sore, you can take acetaminophen or ice the area.
 You should feel completely normal in a day or two, or even sooner.

 Now you know how to donate blood for money.
 If you’re eligible, donating plasma can be a great way to earn a little side income and feel like you’re helping people at the same time.
 You can earn up to $500 per month selling plasma, but will more typically earn between $80 and $240 per month.
 But, please note, not all plasma donation centers compensate donors.
 For example, the Red Cross relies solely on volunteers.
 You can find donation centers nationwide, with KEDPlasma, CSL Plasma, and BioLife Plasma being some of the biggest.
 Many companies have multiple locations and work in multiple states.